-Setting up for Amazon RDS
+Setting up your Amazon RDS environment

 If you already have an AWS account, know your Amazon RDS requirements, and prefer to use the defaults for IAM and VPC security groups, skip ahead to Getting started with Amazon RDS.